PedroClair/prePosCovid/README.md

 ```bash
 pip install -r doc/requirements.txt
 ```
-5. Into a MySQL execute the file database/sql/createSquema.sql to start a preposcovid database
+5. In MySQL, execute the file database/sql/createSchema.sql to initialize a preposcovid database.

-6. Finally execute the app:
+6. Finally, execute the app:
 ```bash
 python app.py
 ```

 ## Application
-When execute the aplication a menu appear with the following options:
+When the application is executed, a menu appears with the following options:

 ```bash
 ---------------------Welcome--------------------------------